 There’s nothing quite like toasting marshmallows around a campfire under a brilliant blanket of stars, then waking the next morning to a chorus of birdlife.
 Whether you want escape into a secluded campsite, or enjoy the comfort of a well-appointed caravan park, the Murray River, Lakes and Coorong region has numerous options for couples and families.
 Many sites are close to town with easy access to shops, restaurants and facilities; others are in natural bush settings with river frontage and a full range of activities.
 Some towns even offer free camping reserves with basic facilities.

-Nature lovers will appreciate abundant birdlife, with Mr Percival a frequant visitor of the park.
-Patrons enjoy stunning sunsets, waterside walking trails and the warmth of your own private campsite fire in the cooler months.
+Nature lovers will appreciate abundant bird life, stunning sunsets, waterside walking trails and the warmth of your own private campsite fire in the cooler months.

 All caravan/camp sites are situated either directly on the riverfront or a mere stone's throw from the water's edge.
-The park offers a range of powered and unpowered sites, many with ample shade and green grass.
+The park offers a range of powered and un-powered sites, many with ample shade and all with green grass.

-In addition to camp sites, the self-contained luxury Boatman's cabin accommodates five people.
-This spacious, light filled cabin offers stunning water views from both the main living area and large wooden deck.
+In addition to camp sites, the self-contained 5-birth Boatman's cabin is spacious and light filled, offering stunning water views from both the main living area and large wooden deck.

-Two onsite 'retro' caravans offer clean, comfortable and budget friendly accomodation.Visit website
+Three onsite 'retro' caravans offer clean, comfortable and budget friendly accommodation.

 Welcome to Coorong National Park: a place where you can cruise serene backwaters or brave the elements along remote stretches of beach.
 Its long, shallow, salty lagoons - stretching more than 100 kilometres - are a haven for birdlife while a narrow strip of sand hills protects the sheltered waters from the pounding surf of the Southern Ocean.